pydanny/daniel-blog-fasthtml/posts/2024/2024-11-using-locust-for-load-testing.md

 @rt
 def random():
-    # Small dataset, we can get away with using the RANDOM() function
+    # Small datasets so we can get away with using the RANDOM() function here
     query = """SELECT id FROM cat ORDER BY RANDOM() LIMIT 1;""" result = db.execute(query)
     return result.fetchone()[0]